Domestic land snails: Achatina. Snail at home, what it needs

 • boiled eggs.

 Achatina snails reproduce by laying eggs.
-You should know that domesticated individuals breed quite well.
-Note that they are hermaphrodites.
-This means that they can bring offspring even without a heterosexual partner.
-If you do not want your family of snails to be replenished with new individuals, then the eggs that the snails laid should be washed off.
-They are miniature chicken eggs.
-If you are interested to the reproduction of molluscs, it is necessary to carefully clean the terrarium so as not to inadvertently wash off the eggs.
+You should know that domesticated individuals reproduce quite well.
+It should be noted that they are hermaphrodites.
+This means that they can produce offspring even without a different-sex partner.
+If you do not want your snail family to be replenished with new individuals, then the eggs that the snails have laid should be washed off.
+They are chicken eggs in miniature.
+If you are interested to the reproduction of mollusks, it is necessary to carefully clean the terrarium so as not to inadvertently wash off the eggs.
 And then there can be no question of increasing the colony of your pets.

 Conclusion

 The question that Denis L. asks us is: “What types of snails can be kept at home?
-What kind of care do they require, what do they eat?
+What kind of care do they require, what do they eat?”

 Symbol of life

-snails
+Domestic snails

 The most famous types of domestic snails:

-snail care
+Snail care

 Snails in our house (video)